WIX3Y/DungeonDesigner/README.md

-# Advanced Artifacts
+# Dungeon Designer
-Collect and merge powerful artifacts to gain increasing bonuses to damage and defense against specific mobs or actions.
+Design custom dungeons with key-locked gates, timers, and challenges.
+Track completion times and reward players for finishing the dungeon or completing bonus objectives.

 ## Commands
 ### ddstart \<dungeon\> \<instance\> \<player\>